 August Wilson (1945-2005) was a Pulitzer Prize-winning American playwright who wrote about the African-American experience in a way that is uniquely compelling to and impactful on all audiences.
 His most notable work is a series of ten plays called “the American Century Cycle” that take place in each decade of the 20th century and all except one are set in Pittsburgh’s Hill District neighborhood, where Wilson grew up.

 Wilson introduced the “red door” as the entryway to the Pittsburgh home of his character, Aunt Ester, who is featured in four of his works – Radio Golf, Gem of the Ocean, Two Trains Running, and King Hedley II.
 She represents the healing from a society ripped apart by the legacy of slavery and racism.
 Those who walk through her red door are taken on a journey of transformation and redemption.
 And this journey is the intention that informs the Red Door Project.

 Born in 1945, August Wilson grew up in the Hill District of Pittsburgh, Pennsylvania.
 After leaving school at 15, he joined the black aesthetic movement of the 1960s and was cofounder of the Black Horizons Theater.
 Two titles in his ten-play “American Century Cycle” won Pulitzer Prizes: Fences (1987) and The Piano Lesson(1990).
 Wilson’s plays explore black American life throughout the 20th century.

-Wilson received numerous honours during his career, including seven New York Drama Critics’ Circle Awards for best play.
+Wilson received numerous honors during his career, including seven New York Drama Critics’ Circle Awards for best play.
 He also held Guggenheim and Rockefeller fellowships.
-Shortly after his death, the Virginia Theater on Broadway was renamed in his honour.
+Shortly after his death, the Virginia Theater on Broadway was renamed in his honor.

 Want to learn more about August Wilson’s work?
 Visit our August Wilson 101 page for a deeper dive!